Topcon: Cameras

 Tokyo Kogaku produced cameras, beginning with a 6×4.5 cm medium format model, Lord in 1937.
 A 127 film camera followed the next year.
 The Primoflex I twin-lens reflex camera came out in 1951.
 The Topcon 35A was unveiled in 1953.
 In 1960 the company produced a 6x9 press camera on order from the Tokyo Metropolitan Police Department.
 It initially used a Mamiya lens; civilian models became available with Topcon lenses.

-With the 35 mm Topcon RE Super of 1963, the company pioneered full-aperture, through-the-lens metering.
-Round about 1973 the production of the SLR IC-1 AUTO started; „IC“ means „Integrated Circuit“, used for aperture control.
-The company continued to innovate until leaving that line of business in 1981.
-The Charles Beseler Company imported the camera line into the US, with the RE-Super being rebranded as the Super-D.

-In about 1965, the US Navy tested cameras from several Japanese and German manufacturers (including the Nikon F).
-The Topcon Super D was the winner of this competition, and was used exclusively by the Navy until 1977.